matteonaccarato/chess/README.md

 - Developing a chess game implementing two different CPU intelligences: Random and Smart.
 The smart one is the result of specific algorithms such as MiniMax and Alpha-beta pruning

+A simple [python script](./GameData/chessdata.py) (using pandas and plotly) has also been implemented to show bot performance data against each other.

 ## LEARNING
 - Decision algorithms
 - Fast prototyping